isaacdlp/socialbot/README.md

 ## Individual vs Swarm

+The API provides granular action-functions that can be used by bots operating individually or as swarm.
 Annotated sample files are provided for behavior of both:
 * Individual bot `bot.py`
 * Bot swarm `swarm.py`.